Using Mathematica for Quantum Mechanics: A Student's Manual: programming constructs

 \section{programming constructs}

-When you program in Mathematica you can choose between a number of different programming paradigms, and you can mix these as you like.
+When you program in the Wolfram language you can choose between a number of different programming paradigms, and you can mix these as you like.
 Depending on the chosen style, your program may run much faster or much slower.